PopupMaker/Popup-Maker/readme.txt

 == Changelog ==

 = v1.7.0 - ??/??/2017 =
+This was one of our biggest updates to date in terms of improving existing functionality, reducing maintenance and the time it takes to implement new features in the future.

+Noticeably there are a lot of interface changes with this version as we simplified from having many meta boxes in the popup editor to a new single panel interface.

+Lastly we now have include our extendable subscription forms right in the free version.
+We currently don't provide support for mail/service providers in the free version, but have opened up our form API in the hopes that 3rd party developers will help us fill that gap.
+Don't fret though, submissions are stored in a custom table for retroactive syncing to lists or export (not yet available).

 * Feature: Front end asset overhaul, now uses cached static assets.
   * All front end assets now combined and minified into  single js & css file.
   * Custom styles are now saved along with all core & extension styles eliminating inline style blocks.